Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/12/2024</td>
+<td align="center">5/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUG5W9G/norn-and-aisha">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GD9UVM7JK/the-destined-the-boy-who-controls-angemon">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Rudeus's sisters arrive with an unexpected chaperone.
-After catching up with an old friend, Rudeus<br>decides it's time to send the girls to school.
-But convincing Norn and Aisha turns<br>out to be more trouble than he bargained for.</p>
+<p align="center">After being saved by a Trailmon, the kids arrive at the Steel Area to find<br>an Angemon... and four other children!
+Tomoki recognizes them as a group that bullied<br>him on the train to the Digital World.
+Angemon guards the 4 children on<br>orders from the late Ofanimon, but can he protect them from the Royal Knights?</p>
 </td>
 </tr>
 </table>